shakirukaye/Accident-Data-Analysis-using-Power-BI/README.md

 # Accident-Data-Analysis-using-Power-BI

 •	Insights to accident patterns and its trend along a particular year

 •	Analysed and cleansed the data into usable form

-•	Data categorization is also done to properly sort and display insightful meaning.
+•	Data categorization is also done to properly sort and display insightful meaning

 •	Categorized the data into accident types fatal, serious and slight

 •	Sliced Data to differentiate the values

 •	Created various types of visuals to identify data patterns